DISAPPOINTMENT, ANGER, AND FRUSTRATION; AS ETC STILL DON’T LEAD TO HH OR HC.

 2024: Unfortunately, the initial rollout did not go smoothly, leaving a trail of misery from every BOP Facility and AIC straight back to Grand Prairie, TX, and then to Washington, DC.

 The CORE of this New Policy rests in these “three key dates.”
-But Is It Best To Be Considered A Concept Until Proven Effective?
+But It’s Now Best To Call It A Concept – Until It Works.

 The caveat is that these are individual decisions made by the unit team, case manager, and possibly the warden.
 Therefore, personalities are involved, and if this is just an additional “job” that they have to do without any incentives for the unit team and case managers, its effectiveness is uncertain.